Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 The Challenge

 The agency had been running all 120 Instagram accounts through residential proxies (not sourced from Databay) for 18 months.
-The operational pain points were:
+The operational pain was constant.

-• Increasing checkpoint challenges.
+• More frequent checkpoint challenges.
 Instagram's phone-verification checkpoint rate had doubled over 6 months.
-Recovering checkpointed accounts required phone number rotation, which was operationally expensive and frequently triggered repeat checkpoints.
+Recovering checkpointed accounts needed phone number rotation, which was operationally expensive and often triggered repeat checkpoints.

 • Engagement rate suppression.
-Clients were reporting declining engagement-to-follower ratios on otherwise healthy accounts, consistent with reach-throttling that Instagram applies to accounts it has flagged as potentially inauthentic.
+Clients were flagging declining engagement-to-follower ratios on otherwise healthy accounts.
+That pattern is consistent with the reach-throttling Instagram applies to accounts it has flagged as potentially inauthentic.

 • Platform narrative.
 Industry signals (Meta publications, practitioner forums) were increasingly clear that Instagram's internal detection weighted mobile-carrier IPs as the highest-trust source for the mobile app's expected traffic profile.